 Swarthmore College has exchange agreements with Ashesi University College, the University of Tokyo, and Yale-NUS College.

 Applicants will be prompted to complete a signature verification form.
 By completing this form you will be able to use an electronic signature for the remainder of the application process.
 In order to verify their identity, applicants are required to scan/email a photocopy of their passport or driver’s license, or other government-issued identity document, along with the completed signature verification form to firstname.lastname@example.org.
-Once the office received the form, it will be marked as received and then you will be granted access to the rest of the on-line application.
+Once our office receives the form, it will be marked as received and you will be granted access to the rest of the online application.

 1) two strong letters of reference from professors who have taught the student;